mqmaurer/MI-Proj-24-25-T4/README.md

 ---

-## 👥Autorinnen
+## 👥Authors
 👤 Elena Julia Laubinger
 👤 Anna-Lena Lumpp
 👤 Monique Maurer
 👤 Xinyu Ren

 ---

-## 🔒 Lizenz
+## 🔒 License
 BSD 3-Clause License

 Copyright (c) [2025], [Elena Julia Laubinger, Anna-Lena Lumpp, Monique Maurer, Xinyu Ren]

-Erlaubt ist die Nutzung, Modifikation und Weitergabe des Codes, mit der Bedingung, dass der Copyright-Hinweis und diese Lizenz in allen Kopien des Codes enthalten sind.
-Der Name des Autors oder der Organisation darf nicht ohne ausdrückliche Genehmigung in Verbindung mit abgeleiteten Arbeiten verwendet werden.
+Use, modification, and distribution of the code are permitted with the condition that the copyright notice and this license are included in all copies of the code.
+The name of the author or organization may not be used in connection with derived works without explicit permission.